SerpentByte/MD_Intro/water-benzene/README.md

 We shall make use of MD simulations to invesigate some *statistical* properties of a binary mixture.<br>
 Benzene and water are not miscible.
 They should separate out into two layers, if both present in high concentrations.<br>
 The reason being their mixture is energetically (enthalpic) forbidden.

 However, in low concentrations/high temperatures,<br>
-entropy taken precedence and one can still obtain "solvated" benzene/water.
+entropy takes precedence and one can still obtain "solvated" benzene/water.

 <h3> What is to be done </h3>
 <ul>